-Considering using services like Master Green cleaning and always keep a homemaking budget to prevent disrepair from getting out of hand, or becoming worse.
+Considering using professional cleaning services and always keep a homemaking budget to prevent disrepair from getting out of hand, or becoming worse.
 This can help you prioritize your home’s condition, which in turn tells you that you’re worth it, that you and your family deserve a higher standard, and that you are providing for everyone well.

 We wish you the best with these tips, and we hope they can improve your mental health significantly.